Disney's Animal Kingdom Theme Park

-Protect the gorilla’s forest habitats by using your cell phone for as long as possible, and recycling it when you’re done!
+Protect the gorilla’s forest habitats by using your mobile phone for as long as possible, and recycling it when you’re done!

 What can you do to help gorillas?
 Plenty!

-Recycle electronic waste like laptops, MP3 players, tablets, video game systems to reduce mining in gorilla habitat.
+Recycle your old mobile devices, laptops, MP3 players, tablets, video game systems to reduce mining in gorilla habitats.

-Learn about great apes by watching the Disneynature documentary, “Chimpanzee,” the true story of a young primate cousin of the gorilla.
+Learn about great apes by watching the Disneynature film Chimpanzee, the true story of the young primate cousin of the gorilla.